OpenWebAdvocacy/website/src/posts/break-googles-search-monopoly-without-breaking-the-web.md

 #### 17.6.3.
 The Benefits of Canceling the Apple-Google Search Deal

 Canceling the Apple-Google search deal would significantly weaken Google’s dominance, reducing its market share from nearly 90% to likely below 60%.
 Without Google's payments, Apple would have a strong financial incentive to sell its default search placement to another provider.
-Currently, Google’s payments to Apple effectively lock out rivals from iOS, preventing them from gaining meaningful traction in the search market.
+Currently, Google’s payments to Apple effectively lock out rivals from iOS, making it very difficult for them to gain meaningful traction in the search market.

 Unlike Google's other search deals, where most of the revenue funds browser and platform development, Apple appears to pocket nearly all of it (likely more than 95%).These other deals have allowed and maintained browsers such as Firefox to continue to compete and exist.

 Additionally, removing Google’s financial incentive to remain the default search provider on Apple devices would force it to compete more aggressively in the browser market.
 Google currently has little reason to improve its browser offerings on iOS and macOS because it already benefits from being Safari’s default search engine.
+This is especially true on iOS where it pays Apple the same revenue split for Chrome as Safari.
 If the deal were canceled, Google might be compelled to fight harder for the right to compete on all of Apple’s platforms, improving browser competition and leading to better user experiences.
-A stronger Chrome competitor on iOS and macOS would put strong pressure on Safari to invest more particularly once third-party browsers are allowed to ship their real browsers with their own engines on iOS.
+A stronger Chrome competitor on iOS and macOS would put strong pressure on Safari to invest more, particularly once third-party browsers are allowed to ship their real browsers with their own engines on iOS.
 This will increase features and reduce bugs for browsers on iOS.

 Finally, Apple itself might be incentivized to develop its own search engine or enter the search market in a more meaningful way.
 As long as Google continues paying Apple billions of dollars, Apple has little reason to challenge the status quo.
 In the court documents it is revealed that Apple has explored creating a search engine but decided against it due to it being financially risky relative to the sure bet of Google's money.